 Total Amount Spent for the Financial Year (in Rs.)
 Amount Unspent (in Rs.)
-Unspent CSR Account as per Schedule VII as per second proviso to section 135(5) Amount Date of transfer Name of the Fund Amount Date of transfer 27,43,949 NIL NIL NIL NIL NIL
+Total Amount transferred to Amount transferred to any fund specified under Unspent CSR Account as per Schedule VII as per second proviso to section 135(5) Section 135(6) Amount Date of transfer Name of the Fund Amount Date of transfer 27,43,949 NIL NIL NIL NIL NIL